Zioq/Algorithms-and-Data-Structures-With-Python/17.Hashmap/README.md

 Think a hsah map like a cabinet having drawers with labels for the things stored in them.
 > For example
-    Storing user information-consider email as the key, and we cna map values corresponding to that user such as the first name, last name ... to a bucket.
+    Storing user information-consider email as the key, and we can map values corresponding to that user such as the first name, last name ... to a bucket.

 The hash map design will include the following functions: